aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Exposure time
      - The frame exposure time.

+   * - Bootstrap repeats
+     - The number of bootstrap repeats used to create a 95% confidence interval.

+   * - Bootstrap seed
+     - Random seed for the bootstrap repeats (hexidecimal input).

 The simulation allows experimenting with the exposure time and number of samples required to obtain satisfactory results for the populations of bound molecules.